n4ze3m/dialoqbase-lite/README.md

-# Dialoq Lite
+# Dialoqbase Lite

-Dialoq Lite is a fork of [Page Assist](https://github.com/n4ze3m/page-assist.git) that provides a Sidebar and Web UI for Ollama.
+Dialoqbase Lite is a fork of [Page Assist](https://github.com/n4ze3m/page-assist.git) that provides a Sidebar and Web UI for Ollama.
 Since it's limited to Ollama, and has received more requests for support for other AI providers, I decided to create a new extension that is not limited to single AI provider.

 Checkout the Demo: